 These admonitions can be broadly grouped into two categories.
 On the one hand, we are instructed to let go of the anger, and on the other, we are told to wait on God.
 Both of these elements are vital—to be effective, they must be exercised together.

 In this psalm, David counsels us not to worry about people who get us worked up, advising, "Do not allow them to get your ire up."
 "Cease from anger, and forsake wrath," he writes.
 If a command like this is given, it is a sure sign that it can be accomplished—especially if we have been given God's Spirit.
 However, for the command to be carried out, it must be accompanied by the rest of the advice the psalmist gives, advice that centers on God's sovereignty and submitting to His control over us rather than continuing a power struggle that may have begun early in our lives.
-If we think we are—or should be—the one in control, we are tempted to be upset about what everyone else is doing and about whether justice is being served as we think it should be.
+If we think we are—or should be—the one in control, we are likely going to be upset about what everyone else is doing and about whether justice is being served as we think it should be.

 Nevertheless, David says, put your mind at ease.
 God is on His throne.
 The evildoers will be taken care, and the righteous will be rewarded—though it might take a lot of patient endurance before it is all resolved.
 Yet, the fact that God is overseeing His physical and spiritual creation gives us the freedom to let go of the indignation, resentment, impatience, and antagonism that blossoms into anger, wrath, malice, and hatred.